Designing for iOS

 Use plenty of negative space.
 Negative space makes important content and functionality more noticeable and easier to understand.
 Negative space can also impart a sense of calm and tranquility, and it can make an app look more focused and efficient.

 Let color simplify the UI.
-A key color—such as yellow in Notes—highlights important state and subtly indicates interactivity.
+A key color—such as yellow in Notes—highlights important state information and subtly indicates interactivity.
 It also gives an app a consistent visual theme.
 The built-in apps use a family of pure, clean system colors that look good at every tint and on both dark and light backgrounds.

 Embrace borderless buttons.
 By default, all bar buttons are borderless.
 In content areas, a borderless button uses context, color, and a call-to-action title to indicate interactivity.
 And when it makes sense, a content-area button can display a thin border or tinted background that makes it distinctive.